 IEEE-P2020 is a group of automotive and camera system experts from across the industry.
 This group is developing an internationally recognized standard for ADAS and other automotive camera systems.
 Unlike most camera industries, automotive cameras are unique because they are directly involved in consumer safety.
 As such, these camera systems must perform at the highest level, at all times, and in any environmental condition.
 It is, therefore, imperative to create a standard that all companies abide by when developing ADAS systems.

 The P2020 standard will contain a variety of performance metrics or image quality factors that will provide system manufacturers with an overview of what factors are crucial to test for ADAS systems.
-One such image quality factor is CDP or contrast detection probability.
-IEEE-P2020 defines CDP as the probability of accurately reproducing scene contrast within a specified area under a variety of imaging conditions.
+One such image quality factor is CDP/CTA or contrast detection probability (now known as contrast transfer accuracy).
+IEEE-P2020 defines CDP/CTA as the probability of accurately reproducing scene contrast within a specified area under a variety of imaging conditions.